 A Smarter Way to Think About Off the Shelf Elearning

 Volume matters for procurement, but outcomes matter for learning.
 The focus needs to be on where content adds value, how it supports better decisions, and how it helps people perform with confidence in real situations.
+You are buying the library for scale but do not expect everyone to use every course.
+It is not a completion task to get everyone to use every course.
+Even if each person used 3 to 5 courses you are getting an incredible ROI.

 Off the shelf elearning works best when it is combined with targeted support, providing consistency and speed alongside facilitation, coaching, and context.
 Courses that are revisited, shared, or referenced after events often deliver more value than those that are completed once and forgotten.

-Measuring usefulness matters more than counting completions.
 When off the shelf elearning is designed into a learning strategy rather than bolted on, it becomes part of the foundation rather than unused content sitting in a catalogue.

 Closing Thoughts